smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

 - **Initial Supply**:

-  - The `--initialsupply` is specified in the smallest unit (wei).
+  - The `--maxsupply` is specified in the smallest unit (wei).
 For a token with 18 decimals, 1 token equals `1e18` wei.

 - **Contract Verification**:
   - The `--verifycontract` option verifies the contract on a blockchain explorer.